 Question brainstorming focuses on generating questions instead of immediate answers.
 Teams ask important questions related to the goal, problem, resources, timeline, and possible risks before selecting solutions.

-Understanding what is the purpose of brainstorming during the development of an action plan becomes clearer through question brainstorming because asking better questions often leads to stronger ideas and smarter decisions.
+Question brainstorming makes action plan development clearer because better questions often lead to stronger ideas and smarter decisions.

 Harvard Business Review has highlighted question brainstorming as an effective method for improving innovation and strategic thinking.